Terms of Business

-(e) start proceedings to recover the amount owed, plus default interest (if applicable) and any collection costs incurred; and/or
+(a) take action to recover the amount owed, plus default interest (if applicable) and any collection costs incurred; and/or

-10.7 If we have assessed that no GST should be payable in respect of the Services, and for whatever reason, we change its assessment, or if the ATO assesses that GST is payable, then it will be added to and form part of our fees and expenses at the prevailing GST rate.
+10.7 If we have assessed that no GST should be payable in respect of the Services, and for whatever reason, we change our assessment, or if the ATO assesses that GST is payable, then it will be added to and form part of our fees and expenses at the prevailing GST rate.
 We reserve the right to recover from you at any time, any GST payable by us on the provision of the Services, goods or any other items supplied to you under this Contract.
-Where the Contract relates to the conduct of a statutory audit or review, we will be entitled to extra fees for any time it spends investigating circumstances that may fall within section 311, 601HG(4) or 990K of the Corporations Act, including reporting to the Australian Securities and Investments Commission ("ASIC") in accordance with any of those sections.
+Where the Contract relates to the conduct of a statutory audit or review, we will be entitled to extra fees for any time we spend investigating circumstances that may fall within section 311, 601HG(4) or 990K of the Corporations Act, including reporting to the Australian Securities and Investments Commission ("ASIC") in accordance with any of those sections.

 10.8 If you dispute all or part of an invoice, you (and Findex) agree to seek to resolve the dispute under clause 14.5.
 If you dispute part of an invoice, you agree to pay the undisputed part of the invoice as and when it is or becomes due and payable.